-You are allowed to have someone support you at meetings held within the disciplinary process.
-This will usually be another University of Nottingham student or a member of staff, and they should not have had any involvement in the case (eg they cannot be one of the witnesses).
-They are able to support you and take notes but they are not allowed to answer questions on your behalf or contribute to the meetings in any way.
+If you do not wish to have an SU Education Advisor supporting you at meetings, you are allowed to have someone else with you for support.
+This should be another University of Nottingham student, a member of staff or a member of a union and they should not have had any involvement in the case (eg they cannot be one of the witnesses).
+They are able to support you and take notes but are not allowed to answer questions on your behalf or contribute to the meetings in anyway.